-Similar Species: Slimy salamanders are superficially similar to Jefferson's salamanders (Ambystoma jeffersonianum), a species with which they share habitat throughout southern Indiana.
-However, Jefferson's salamanders are more robust, lighter in coloration, and lack the obvious white spots that many slimy salamanders have.
+Northern Slimy Salamanders are superficially similar to Jefferson's Salamanders (Ambystoma jeffersonianum), a species with which they share habitat throughout southern Indiana.
+However, Jefferson's Salamanders are more robust, lighter in coloration, and lack the obvious white spots that many Northern Slimy Salamanders have.

-Conservation: This is a relatively widespread species that is quite abundant where it occurs and there are no known major threats to its conservation in Indiana.
+This is a relatively widespread species that is quite abundant where it occurs.
+There are no known major threats to its conservation in Indiana.

 Petranka, J. W. 1998.
 Salamanders of the United States and Canada.
 Smithsonian Institute Press, Washington D.C.